-Returning to the menu point "Display of the starting point" is possible by pressing the key can be achieved by pressing the key Enter (long), provided that the programming release by hardware took place.
+Returning to the menu point "Display of the starting point" is possible by pressing the key

-9.15.4.4 Programming the end point of the partial ITC
+9.16.3.4 Programming the end point of the partial ITC

-Based on the display of the end point (see previous chapter) a change to the programming mode value is rejected with the key Esc or the new value is permanently stored in the EEROM with
+Based on the display of the end point (see previous chapter) a change to the programming mode can be achieved by pressing the key [Inter] (long), provided that the programming release by hardware took place.

 At that time the LEDs "Function", "On" and "Prg.Mode" flash.
-With the keys t und t the desired value can be set now.
-Afterwards the programming is either broken off and the adjusted

-Enter.
-Anyway a return to the display menu of the end point occurs.
+With the keys the desired value can be set now.
+Afterwards the programming is either broken off and the adjusted value is rejected with the key or the new value is permanently stored in the EEROM with Anyway a return to the display menu of the end point occurs.

-9.16 Inverting the rotational direction of the absolute encoder
+9.17 Inverting the rotational direction of the absolute encoder